 River Bass Behavior

-River bass behave differently from their lake-dwelling cousins.
+River bass behave differently from bass that live in a lake.
 They’re adapted to life in the current, which influences everything from their feeding habits to their preferred habitats.
+The key difference may be how they hunt prey.
+Bass living in a river system are opportunistic feeders.
 Here’s a breakdown of key behavioral traits:

 - Habitat Preferences: They favor areas like: